 The combined total of Transferability and Advanced Standing credits cannot exceed 150 hours for this certificate.

-On completion of this certificate, up to 150 hours of equivalent courses may be transferred towards certificates in Professional Management, Human Resource Management.
+On completion of this certificate, up to 150 hours of equivalent courses may be transferred towards certificates in Professional Management and Human Resource Management.
 Up to 40 hours of equivalent courses may be transferred toward the Digital Marketing Certificate.
 It is advisable for students interested in completing both the Marketing Certificate and the Digital Marketing certificate to complete the Digital Marketing Certificate first as students can ladder the full 100 certificate hours from the Digital Marketing Certificate to the Marketing Certificate.
 The number of hours will vary based on certificate requirements and courses.